mabrek/mabrek.github.io/_drafts/meet-the-data.md

 This style of visualization when black dots are individual data points and red curve is an averaged over some period value will be used for graphs.
 It allows to quickly see both data distribution (shown by darkness of dot cloud) and its trend.

 There are several interesting things on the picture above.
-One service crached and was restarted which led to spikes on some graphs and drops on others.
+One service crashed and was restarted which led to spikes on some graphs and drops on others.
 Another service is leaking memory which looks like nice linear growth.

 It helps a lot to have good understanding of a system (OS and application) when you are investigating performance problems.
 But sometimes you have no idea of what's going on.
 In that case you have to check a lot of metrics in hope to find something interesting and related to the problem.